Ruikexx/web-development-starter/README.md

 as part of the Github Classroom grading.
 Initially the tests for levels 1 and 2 are provided.
 Otherse will be added later.
 You may not change anything about the tests (we would be able to see from the git logs).

+## Level 3 and 4

+Details of these levels are now in the [assignment spec](doc/assignment.md).

+## Extension

+If you have implemented an extension to the base requirements, describe it here.